Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Advanced Usage

-Selective Execution
+Selective execution

-Focus on specific features:
+Focus on specific feature:

-Task("@backend", "Implement user API")
+Task("backend", "Implement user API")

-Task("@frontend", "Implement user profile page")
+Task("frontend", "Implement user profile UI")